 Lecania polycycla (Anzi) Lettau (1912) (syn.
 L. genevensis (Müll.
 Arg.)
-Lettau) has been incorrectly reported from Britain and Ireland.
+Lettau) has been incorrectly reported from Britain and Ireland, and L. subfuscula (Nyl.)
+S.Ekman was transferred to Bacidina by Ekman (2023).

 A notoriously difficult genus whose species tend to predominate in oceanic areas.
-Some of the species currently recognized can be very difficult to separate, particularly where thickness of the thallus or epineeral layer (dead cortical cells) are critical.
+Some of the species currently recognized can be very difficult to separate, particularly where thickness of the thallus or epinecral layer (dead cortical cells) are critical.
 Several saxicolous species, i.e. those in which the discussion centres on the occurrence on a specific type of rock, may turn out to be ecotypes of the same, polymorphic species; more comprehensive molecular studies would be useful.
 Thallus morphology, presence of blastidia and structure of the thalline exciple provide important diagnostic features.
-Literature: